 4. Post menopause: The time in your life after you have not had a period for 12 consecutive months.

-Symptoms can include: forgetting names, becoming terrified of making a mistake at work, feeling tense and nervous, feeling irritable and unhappy, aching joints and muscles, crying for no reason, breathing difficulties, numbness, migraines and headaches, loss of energy and loss of interest in most things, difficulty concentrating, difficulty sleeping, hair loss, dry skin, feeling hot, feeling faint or dizzy, the dreaded brain fog and more.
+Symptoms can include: forgetting names, becoming terrified of making a mistake at work, weight gain and difficulty losing the extra weight, feeling tense and nervous, feeling irritable and unhappy, aching joints and muscles, feeling over whelmed and crying for no reason, breathing difficulties, numbness, migraines and headaches, loss of energy and loss of interest in most things, difficulty concentrating, difficulty sleeping, hair loss, dry skin, feeling hot, feeling faint or dizzy, the dreaded brain fog and more.

 These symptoms affect many millions of women every single day and in a recent study